PierfrancescoSoffritti/android-youtube-player/README.md

     PlayServicesUtils.checkGooglePlayServicesAvailability(this, googlePlayServicesAvailabilityRequestCode, this::initChromecast);
  }
 ```
-You can easily check the GooglePlayServices status using `PlayServicesUtils.checkGooglePlayServicesAvailability`, a utility function provided by the *chromecast-sender* library.
+You can easily check the GooglePlayServices status by using `PlayServicesUtils.checkGooglePlayServicesAvailability`, a utility function provided by the *chromecast-sender* library.

-`PlayServicesUtils.checkGooglePlayServicesAvailability` is a simple way to do what is examplained [here, on the official doc](https://developers.google.com/android/guides/setup#ensure_devices_have_the_google_play_services_apk).
+`PlayServicesUtils.checkGooglePlayServicesAvailability` does what is described [here, in the official doc](https://developers.google.com/android/guides/setup#ensure_devices_have_the_google_play_services_apk).
 It will check the status of GooglePlayServices and will show a dialog to the user if some action is needed in order to fix the problem.
-It won't display anything if everything is ok (99% of the cases), in this case it will simply execute the function passed as third parameter.
+It won't display anything if everything is ok (which it is, 99% of the cases), in this case it will simply call the function passed as third parameter.
 If there are some problems, the result of the operation is delivered through the `onActivityResult` callback.

-Once you're sure the user's GooglePlayServices is all right, we can create our `ChromecastYouTubePlayerContext`.
+Once you're sure the user's GooglePlayServices is all right, you can create the `ChromecastYouTubePlayerContext`.
+The access point to the *chromecast-sender* library.

 *(For Java users: `PlayServicesUtils.checkGooglePlayServicesAvailability` expects a Kotlin function, therefore your Java function will have to return a `Unit` object.
 This is the same as returning `void`.
 This ugly syntax will be fixed when Kotlin will have a better way to map its functions to Java)*

 ```java
 private Unit initChromecast() {
   new ChromecastYouTubePlayerContext(